 The names of the Directors at the date of this report are listed on page 7.
-All held office throughout the year and up to the date of signing these financial statements.
+On 22 June 2016 Mr Sean McGovern resigned as the Lloyd's Nominated Director and Mr John Parry was appointed in his place.
+All other directors held office throughout the year and up to the date of signing these financial statements.